 Santa Cruz may have a reputation as a hippie town tucked away on California’s central coast, but it’s so much more than a bastion for children of the ‘60s.

 Santa Cruz is home to world-famous surf, the University of California Santa Cruz (UCSC), and miles of stunning redwood forests, with plenty pursuits for adventurers from all walks of life.
-As a surf destination, Santa Cruz has rightfully earned its place in the annals of the sport’s history, and a number of living legends still live there today.
-In the 1950s, Jack O’Neil moved to town and introduced the wetsuit, forever changing the sport — transforming surfing into a year-round, worldwide phenomenon.
+Santa Cruz has rightfully earned its place in the annals of the sport’s history, and a number of living legends still live there today.
+In the 1950s, Jack O’Neil moved to town and introduced the wetsuit, forever changing the sport — transforming surfing into a year-round, worldwide phenomenon, with some of the best surfing in the world.
 The town also houses the Santa Cruz Surfing Museum which is worth checking out on a day off.

 Pros and Cons of Surfing in Santa Cruz